Wish Upon: Plot

-Despite now knowing about the "blood price," Clare is in denial and makes a fifth wish to be the most popular girl in school.
-She is soon unhappy with the constant attention, loss of her relationship with her old friends, Meredith and June, and her constant, haunting nightmares.
-Clare breaks up with Paul after discovering disturbing photos of her on his phone.
-Shortly afterwards, Meredith dies when the elevator she is in plummets 30 floors.
+Despite now knowing about the "blood price", Clare is in denial and makes a fifth wish to be the most popular girl in school.
+She is soon unhappy with the loss of her relationship with her best friends, Meredith and June, and her constant nightmares.
+She breaks up with Paul after discovering he has been stalking her and sneaking into her house at night.
+Meredith dies when the elevator she is in plummets 30 floors.

-While confronting Clare, Ryan reveals that after the seventh wish, the Yaoguai will claim the soul of the box's owner, and reveals his research that all previous owners went insane and died horribly.
-She begs him for his help, and they go to her house and unsuccessfully try to destroy the box.
-Clare hides the box in an air vent.
-Paul breaks into Clare's house in the middle of the night and threatens her with a knife, unable to accept the end of their relationship.
-He then attempts suicide by slitting his own wrist and is taken away in an ambulance.
-Her friend June steals the box, knowing Clare won't get rid of it.
-Per the rules of the wishes, Clare loses everything she had wished for and returns to her previous, miserable existence.
-Addicted to the power, Clare wrestles the box back from June, and causes June to fall down a staircase causing serious injury.

-Clare refuses to abandon the box, frustrating Ryan, who blames her for the string of deaths.
-Her sixth wish is that her mother never committed suicide.
-Clare's mother knocks on her bedroom door, along with Clare’s two younger sisters who didn't previously exist.
+Ryan reveals that after the seventh wish, the Yaoguai will claim the soul of the box's owner and all previous owners died tragically.
+The box cannot be destroyed so Clare hides it in an air vent.
+Paul breaks into her house and threatens her, unable to accept the end of their relationship.
+He attempts suicide and is taken away in an ambulance.
+June steals the box, knowing Clare will not get rid of it.
+Per the rules of the box, Clare loses everything she'd wished for and returns to her previous existence, miserable.
+Addicted to the power, she wrestles the box back from June, frustrating Ryan, who blames her for the string of deaths.
+Her sixth wish is that her mother never committed suicide and her reality changes, with her mother now alive and two younger sisters who did not previously exist.

-While rummaging through her mother’s paintings, Clare finds a picture of the music box.
-She concludes that her mother was a previous owner, leading to her suicide.
-As the music box begins to play Clare runs outside to warn her father to move away from his friend Carl, who is removing a tree branch with a chainsaw.
-When Jonathan turns, the ladder wobbles and Carl accidentally decapitates Jonathan.
-Clare rushes back to the box and makes her seventh wish – to go back to the morning her father found the box.
+While rummaging through her mother's paintings, Clare finds a painting of the music box, discovering that her mother was a previous owner, which led to her suicide.
+She hysterically runs to protect her father but is too late; her father is decapitated by a running chainsaw.
+Frantic, Clare makes her seventh wish – to go back to the morning her father found the box.

-Clare is able to find the box moments before her father, preventing the tragic sequence of events.
-Clare goes to school and asks Ryan to bury the box for her, kisses him, then walks into the street and is killed when she's accidentally hit by Darcie's car, the Yaoguai having claimed her soul and ending up just like her mother.
+That morning, Clare finds the box moments before her father, preventing the tragic sequence of events.
+At school, she asks Ryan to bury the box for her and kisses him.
+However, she is immediately killed when she's hit by Darcie's car, the Yaoguai having claimed her soul just like her mother.